 This is a series of stories inspired by background music.
 My clearest memories are often tied to the music playing nearby.
 Like mile markers or souvenirs from a road trip, there are songs that point directly to certain moments.
 Life is a highway and these are the loudest billboards.

 Pontoon by Little Big Town is a song that pop country music apologists apologize for.
 I remember watching an interview where the band even described the process of writing “an obnoxious song about a pontoon.”
 However, this very same song, one I would consider just simply a fountain of dull, has an incomprehensible power to make me cry.
-Music is dumb like that.
+Music is awful.
+Music is wonderful..

 After 3 months of working on a construction crew in South Boston, Virginia I had convinced two or three people that I was tolerable.
-One in particular, a welder named Steve, had taken me under his smelly, hairy, and thoroughly kind wing.
-He invited me to visit his home about 45 minutes south of the worksite where he and his girlfriend lived.
+One of those people was a welder named Steve, had taken me under his smelly, hairy, and kind wing.
+He invited me to visit his home about 45 minutes south of the worksite.

 That day, I got to be a part of a working tobacco farm in the deepest part of the south I’d ever seen.
 The air was thick and the day felt as slow as the one thousand slugs lazily climbing the walls of the drying barn.
 Pontoon was staggering out of a Ford F-150 full of freshly picked tobacco.
 The sound was muffled and murky, like you were listening to a concert down the street.